rtroper/github-tutorial/README.md

 ![git status after commit](/images/git-status-after-commit.png)

+## Push Local Changes to the GitHub Repo

 As noted previously, a commit only updates our local repo (on our machine).
 These local changes then need to be pushed to the origin repo by running `git push`.
 After a successful push, the result of running `git status` again indicates that our local repo is up to date with the origin repo in GitHub.

 ![git push](/images/git-push.png)

-If we now go to the repo in GitHub, we can see the new images folder that we just pushed.
+If we now go to the repo in GitHub, we can see the new `images` folder that we just pushed.
+Click on the `images` folder link to see the image files.

 ![repo updated with images](/images/repo-updated-with-images.png)